The HulC: Confidence Regions from Convex Hulls: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

-In this paper, we developed and analyzed a simple and broadly applicable method, the \hulc for constructing confidence sets, using the convex hull of estimates constructed on independent subsamples of the data.
-The \hulc bypasses the difficult problem of estimating nuisance components in the limiting distribution, requires fewer regularity conditions than the bootstrap and unlike subsampling does not require knowledge of the rate of convergence of the underlying estimates on which it is based.
+In this paper, we developed and analyzed a simple and broadly applicable method, the \hulc, for constructing confidence sets, using the convex hull of estimates constructed on independent subsamples of the data. {All the \hulc intervals presented have an asymptotic coverage either equal to or greater than $1-\alpha$.} The \hulc bypasses the difficult problem of estimating nuisance components in the limiting distribution, requires fewer regularity conditions than the bootstrap and unlike subsampling does not require knowledge of the rate of convergence of the underlying estimates on which it is based.
 These advantages, in many cases, come at a surprisingly small price in the width of the interval.
 The width of the intervals are determined in general by the accuracy of the underlying estimators, as well as their median bias.
 We also present two variants, the \ahulc which estimates the median bias using subsampling, and the \uhulc which can be useful even in cases when the median bias is large so long as the limiting distribution is unimodal.
 Beyond these methodological contributions, we also studied several challenging confidence set construction problems and showed how our methods can often provide simple solutions to these problems.

 From a computational standpoint, the \hulc only requires computing the estimator $B$ times where $B$ is typically around 5 or 10, and so is less computationally intensive than the bootstrap.
-In cases where the underlying estimator has computational complexity which is super-linear in the number of samples, computing $B$ estimates on $n/B$ samples can in fact be cheaper than computing a single estimate on the whole dataset.
+In cases where the underlying estimator has computational complexity which is super-linear in the number of samples, computing $B$ estimates on $n/B$ samples can in fact be cheaper than computing a single estimate on the whole dataset. {These considerations are relevant no matter the dimension of the estimator.}

 Intuitively, the \hulc is also quite robust in the sense that we only use qualitative properties, such as an upper bound on the median bias, of the limiting distribution rather than its exact form.
 In finite samples, the distribution of a statistic might be close to symmetric even if it does not resemble a Gaussian distribution.